Full Stack Consent Management

 In the next sections we’ll go into each of these in more detail.

-You can choose to either use Transcend's Preference Store offering or build your own.
+You can choose to either use Transcend's Preference Management offering or build your own.
 Choosing between the two largely depends on whether you are comfortable with Transcend holding the information, and having a larger availability constraint on Transcend; if you host your own backend and Transcend goes down, your site will still function.

 The first step is to decide where to store user consent data in your backend and then to create the data model.
 The user consent map below contains the data structure that should be modeled into the backend data store.
 This can be implemented as simply a set of boolean values to store the consent confirmed state and the true/false state for each purpose.
 We recommend storing the timestamp as well, to make reconciliation efforts easier.
 In addition, you can optionally store any browser signals that are detected for the user.